NangmanGureum/anime-talk/README.md

 ### Anime - Keep Your Hands Off Eizouken

-This anime is about to make an anime.[br]The director is Masaaki Yuasa of Science SARU
+This anime is about to make an anime.
+The director is Masaaki Yuasa of Science SARU

 ## How makes?